 More Efficient Oxygen Consumption + Generation

-MOVES® SLC™ provides a ventilated patient with an Fi02 of 99% while consuming less than the equivalent of two D-size 02 cylinders in a 24-hour period, independent of the patient’s minute ventilation.
-In comparison, others may consume greater than twenty D- size 02 cylinders in a 24-hour period to deliver the same FiO2, assuming a patient minute ventilation of 6 LPM.
+MOVES® SLC™ provides a ventilated patient with an Fi02 of 99% while consuming less than the equivalent of two D-size O2 cylinders in a 24-hour period, independent of the patient’s minute ventilation.
+In comparison, most ventilators consume greater than 20 (twenty) D- size O2 cylinders in a 24-hour period to deliver the same FiO2 assuming a patient minute ventilation of 6 LPM.
 Relating these numbers to cube and weight, MOVES® SLC™ will provide an over 50% reduction in cube and weight based on oxygen requirements alone.

-Furthermore, MOVES® SLC™ can deliver an Fi02 of up to 93-95% relying entirely on its integrated oxygen concentrator, thus eliminating the need for pressurized oxygen cylinders entirely.
+Furthermore, MOVES® SLC™ can deliver an FiO2 of up to 93-95% relying entirely on its integrated oxygen concentrator, thus eliminating the need for pressurized oxygen cylinders entirely.

 MOVES® SLC™ has the ability to produce its own oxygen via the integrated oxygen concentrator, and its economical consumption of oxygen whether internally generated or externally supplied, significantly reduces the amount of oxygen cylinders required.
 This all but eliminates the need to fill oxygen cylinders in a field hospital situation, significantly reducing power requirements.